 In 2016, with funding from Bloomberg Philanthropies, Garcetti’s Innovation Team, or “i-team,” created databases that measure gentrification and displacement in L.A.: the Index of Neighborhood Change and the Index of Displacement Pressure.
 The indexes, though, have existed in near obscurity for a year.
-Housing is a Human Right, an anti-gentrification and housing justice organization sponsored by AIDS Healthcare Foundation, is now bringing the largely undisclosed data to the public.
+Housing Is A Human Right, the housing advocacy division of AIDS Healthcare Foundation, is now bringing the largely undisclosed data to the public.

 The neighborhood change index ranks gentrification in 111 communities based on zip codes — Downtown L.A. is the most gentrified; Bel Air ranks 111.
 The i-team notes that the rankings are based on six “demographic measures indicative of gentrification.”

 In a June 2017 article, Harvard’s Data-Smart City Solutions praised the i-team’s databases as valuable tools to help policymakers and residents come up with data-driven anti-gentrification and anti-displacement interventions.
 So far, L.A. politicians have done little, if anything, with the city data.

 In the meantime, luxury-housing development, which contributes to the gentrification of neighborhoods, continues to be approved by the L.A.
 City Council and mayor for working- and middle-class communities such as Westlake, Hollywood, and Historic South-Central.